ejde/fantasy-hockey-analysis/README.md

 1. **Login**: Use your Fantrax credentials to log in.
 2. **Select a Team**: Choose your team from the dropdown list.
-3. **View Data**: Navigate through the pages to view the current roster, available players, and standings.
-4. **Generate Recommendations**: On the Recommendations page, view AI-powered suggestions for player acquisitions, drops, or trades to improve your standings.
+4. **Generate Recommendations**: View AI-powered suggestions for player acquisitions, drops, or trades to improve your standings.

 ## Technologies Used